Simec Atlantis has a raft of renewable energy projects

 MeyGen has been reporting its best-ever operating results.

-The operation, in the north of Scotland, has now exported more than 21-gigawatt hours (GWh) of electricity to the national grid and the array has operated at above 90% availability factor during 2019.
+The operation, in the north of Scotland, has now exported more than 24-gigawatt hours (GWh) of predictable renewable electricity to the UK’s national grid, with 13.8 GWh exported in 2019 alone, enough to power around 3800 homes and generating revenues of £3.9mln.

 The group's flagship Uskmouth power station conversion project in Wales remains on track to commence operations by 2021.